Quicken 2015 For Dummies Cheat Sheet

 To close a window or dialog box, click its Close button in the upper-right corner.
 (The Close button is the little box with an X in it.)

 To maximize the Quicken desktop so that it fills the entire monitor screen, click the middle button in the upper-right corner of the application window if the button shows one window.
 If the middle button shows two windows, the desktop is already maximized.
 For previous Windows versions, click the up arrow in the application’s upper-right window.
-You can also click on the title bar.

 To do a Help yelp, press the F1 key.
 This key works just about anywhere.
 Don’t press it in a crowded theater, though.